MateuszPawlowski/Theory-of-Algorithims-Project/README.md

-# Theory-of-Algorithims-Project
+# Theory-of-Algorithms-Project
-This is my solution to the project that we have gotten for Theory of Algorithims.
+This is my solution to the project that we have gotten for Theory of Algorithms.

 ## What we needed to do
 In this project we had to write a program in the C programming language to calculate the SHA512 value of an input file.
-The program had tp take the name or path of the file as a command line argument and output the SHA512 digest of it.
+The program had to take the name or path of the file as a command line argument and output the SHA512 digest of it.
 We were not allowed to use any external libraries other than what is included in the C standard library.
-The programe has to compile using gcc or clang and we had to include a Makefile which compiles it upon make being called in the project folder.
+The programme must compile using gcc or clang and we had to include a Makefile which compiles it upon make being called in the project folder.
 We also had to include tests which will run upon make test being called.
 In the repository we should also include an appropriate .gitignore file and a README.md.
 This is my solution to the project.

 ## What is SHA512 ?
-SHA512 is a hashing algorithim that when given a data (for this project a file) performs a hashing function.
-SHA512 is part of a hashing algorithims called SHA-2 which includes SHA256 that is used in bitcoin blockchain for hashing.<br>
+SHA512 is a hashing algorithm that when given a data (for this project a file) performs a hashing function.
+SHA512 is part of hashing algorithms called SHA-2 which includes SHA256 that is used in bitcoin blockchain for hashing.<br>
-Hasing algorithims as mentioned previously are used for blockchains and for other internet security issues.
+Hashing algorithms as mentioned previously are used for blockchains and for other internet security issues.
 This shows how crucial role they play in cryptography and digital security.<br>
 Hashing function takes some data (for example a file or a string) and gives out an output called hash digest.
 That gives a fixed length for that input data and because we are speaking about SHA512 this length will be 512.
-However, in order for the hash alrogithim to be useful there are some properties it needs to go over.<br>
+However, in order for the hash algorithm to be useful there are some properties it needs to go over.
+[1]<br>
-There are 4 main properties in order to create a good hash algorithim:
+There are 4 main properties in order to create a good hash algorithm [2]:
 - The hash value is fully determined by the data being hashed
 - The hash function uses all the input data
 - The hash function "uniformly" distributes the data across the entire set of possible hash values